 Pan-fry the shrimp cakes until golden brown on both sides and serve with the prepared sauce.
 You can also bake these in the oven at 400 degrees F for 12-15 minutes.
 I personally prefer the stovetop because you get a lovely crust on the cakes.

 Squeeze a little extra lime and these green curry shrimp cakes are ready to be devoured.
 I love how quickly these come together.
-If you're planning on making other sides, prepare them while the cakes are chilling.
 Dinner ready in a flash?
 Yes, please!

 For more shrimp inspiration check out this honey walnut coconut shrimp recipe!